Kalesh-Singh/Lexer/README.md

 from the `kalesh-pr01` directory.

-## Running the program ##
+## Running the Lexer ##

-The lexer can be run be running the following command:
+The lexer can be run using the following command:

 `./pr01 [NFA program pathname`